bcgov/cas-registration/docs/compliance/statuses.md

 ##### Changes Required

 - Indicates that this ComplianceEarnedCredit record been reviewed, but there are changes that must be made before the analyst or director feel that the issuance can be granted.
-- Moves to `Changes Requested` if during review, there are changes that must be made before they can be approved.
+- Moves to `Approved` or `Declined` once the changes have been made and a re-review has taken place
 - Moves to `Superceded` if a supplementary report is submitted before the credits are issued.

 ##### Approved